 Possible Complications of Wisdom Teeth

-Wisdom teeth can cause many serious complications.
-These can include:
+Wisdom teeth, technically called third molars, can cause many serious complications.
+These complications can include:

 - Oral hygiene challenges